biolab/orange3-text/README.md

 Text Mining Add-on for Orange3
 ==============================

-This is an example add-on for [Orange3](http://orange.biolab.si).
-Add-on can extend Orange either in scripting or GUI part, or in both.
-We here focus on the GUI part and implement a simple (empty) widget, register it with Orange and add a new workflow with this widget to example tutorials.
+This is a text mining add-on for [Orange3](http://orange.biolab.si).
+It extends Orange in scripting and GUI part.

 Installation
 ------------